This post contains affiliate links. Please read my disclosures.

 Ingredients needed

 - Fresh seasonal cherries.
 I know some people have achieved success with frozen cherries but I myself haven’t tried it.
+You can use any type of cherry.

 - Sugar.
 White granulated sugar is the best choice here for even melting.